Charles Schwab vs Wells Fargo in 2026

 Category #4: Margin

-Only Schwab shows margin details for individual securities on its platform.
-Its website also offers more thorough info about trading on margin.
+Only Schwab displays margin details on its software for specific assets.
+Its website also has more info on margin trading.

 Winner: Schwab